-Broader availability of imported corn products since line 4114 is approved for commercial growing in other countries, and there would therefore be no restriction on imported foods containing this line.
+Broader availability of imported corn products since, if MZHG0JG is approved for commercial growing in other countries, there would be no restriction on imported foods containing this line.

-Appropriate labelling would allow consumers wishing to avoid line 4114 products containing novel DNA or novel protein to do so.
+For those corn line MZHG0JG products containing novel DNA or novel protein, appropriate labelling would allow consumers wishing to avoid these products to do so.

-Since line 4114 is approved for commercial growing in overseas countries it can be used in the manufacture of products using co-mingled corn seed.
-This means that there would be no cost involved in having to exclude line 4114 from co-mingling and hence that there would be no consequential need to increase the prices of imported foods that are manufactured using co-mingled corn seed.
+If MZHG0JG is approved for commercial growing in overseas countries it could be used in the manufacture of products using co-mingled corn seed.
+This means that there would be no cost involved in having to exclude MZHG0JG from co-mingling and hence that there would be no consequential need to increase the prices of imported foods that are manufactured using comingled corn seed.

-Government: If line 4114 was detected in food imports, approval would ensure compliance of those products with the Code.
-This would ensure no potential for trade disruption on regulatory grounds.
+Government: If MZHG0JG was detected in food imports, approval would ensure compliance with the Code and prevent any trade disruption on regulatory grounds.